basetenlabs/truss/docs/develop/localhost.md

 ### On using Docker

 Testing through a Docker image closely simulates the production serving environment and is great for final testing.
 But it could be too slow for a tight dev loop.
-For a faster dev loop you can run prediction on the scaffold directory directly.
+For a faster dev loop you can run prediction on the Truss directory directly.

 Unlike Docker image, this mechanism requires that you already have the right Python requirements and system packages installed.